Welcome to Evelyn James & Company

 • What to say when a baby dies

-• How to support grief without fixing or minimizing
+• How to support siblings and partners

 What makes us different